 Product development is mainly a sequence of activities.
 Moving forward to the next step depends upon the result of the previous step.
 Fundamental CMC deficiencies at an early stage may require complete subsequent product redevelopment.
 A regulatory deficiency in an early stage will therefore carry forward into all later stages.

-They FDA meeting provide opportunities for sponsors to seek out critical agency feedback, identify gaps in required data, and come to agreement on whether the development studies that have been conducted are sufficient for FDA review.
+The FDA meeting provides opportunities for sponsors to seek out critical agency feedback, identify gaps in required data, and come to an agreement on whether the development studies that have been conducted are sufficient for FDA review.
 These meetings also provide sponsors the opportunity to educate the FDA about their product so that reviewers have a basis of background and understanding once the investigational (IND) or marketing application (NDA/BLA) is submitted.
-This background is particularly helpful with new compounds that are being developed with cutting edge technology or innovative mechanisms of action, which may not be familiar to agency officials.
+This background is particularly helpful with new compounds that are being developed with cutting-edge technology or innovative mechanisms of action, which may not be familiar to agency officials.

 That said, it takes experience, preparation, planning as well as an understanding in both directions to ensure sponsors get the ultimate benefit from each meeting.

 1. Understand the purpose of the three main types of FDA milestone meetings.

 There are three types of FDA meetings – and each corresponds with a different milestone in drug development.
 Because each meeting takes place at a different point in the drug development process, each has a different agenda.
 However, the main purpose of all three is to gain critical feedback from the FDA, so sponsors are more prepared to move on to the next phase in development.